Ali-alas88/JS-projects/README.md

-Embarking on my daily JavaScript journey, I, Coder-Ali, pledge to craft a fresh project each day, weaving together the power of HTML and CSS.
+Embarking on my daily JavaScript journey, I am  Coder-Ali, pledge to craft a fresh project each day, weaving together the power of HTML and CSS.
 Let's inspire one another to tackle our coding challenges head-on and unleash the full potential of JavaScript creativity!